ShanderB/download-reddit-video/readme.md

 2. Click on the gear icon in the top right corner and select "Install Add-on From File...".
     - You can also drag and drop the .zip file into the Firefox add-ons page to install it.
 3. Select the .zip file you created in the `web-ext-artifacts` directory.
-4. The extension will be installed and will appear in your list of add-ons with the message "Redirect to Rapidsave could not be verified for use in LibreWolf.
-Proceed with caution.".
+4. The extension will be installed and will appear in your list of add-ons with the message ``Redirect to Rapidsave could not be verified for use in LibreWolf.
+Proceed with caution.``.

 3. **How It Works**